Create a new junction

 Step 2: Search for the location you would like to analyze.

-Step 3: Select the drawing tool and define the Junction boundaries.
+Step 3: Select a drawing tool and define the junction boundaries.

-There are two drawing tools available which you can use to add the junction: Draw polygon or Draw circle.
+There are two drawing tools available to add the junction: Draw polygon and Draw circle.

-Draw polygon tool allows you to define a more complex boundary of the junction.
+The Draw polygon tool allows you to define a more complex junction boundary.

-To add a polygon, add the points on the map by clicking and once you define the whole area, right-click to finish the drawing.
+To add a polygon, click to add points on the map.
+Once you have defined the entire area, right-click to finish drawing.

-Using polygons is recommended for bigger, more complex junctions where you need to be more precise to include the roads you are interested in by defining custom shapes of the Junction boundary.
+Using polygons is recommended for larger, more complex junctions where you need to be more precise to include the roads you are interested in by defining custom shapes for the junction boundary.

-Draw circle tool allows you to draw a circle by clicking in the middle of the intersection and then dragging it in any direction to increase the area size.
+The Draw circle tool allows you to draw a circle by clicking in the middle of the intersection and then dragging it in any direction to increase the size of the area.

-This tool is recommended for smaller, simple junctions where you can quickly specify the area where you do not need to stretch it in any specific direction to include all the roads you are interested in.
+This tool is recommended for smaller, simpler junctions where you can quickly specify the area and you do not need to stretch it in any specific direction to include all the roads you are interested in.

-Keep in mind that your other Junction boundaries will be visible while creating your new junction.
+Keep in mind that your other junction boundaries will be visible while you are creating your new junction.

-The name of the junction is provided automatically based on the names of the selected roads.
-To change it, you can disable the Auto-detection.
+The junction name is provided automatically based on the names of the selected roads.
+To change it, you can disable Auto-detection.

 Junction boundary

-The most important thing to keep in mind while defining areas in Junction Analytics is the Junction boundary.
-It is the external line of the defined area that is used to choose which junction approaches are taken into consideration by the tool.
+The most important thing to keep in mind when defining areas in Junction Analytics is the junction boundary.
+It is the external line of the defined area that determines which junction approaches the tool considers.

 The area inside the defined boundary does not matter as much as the boundary itself.
-We do not consider the roads that are located inside the circle or the polygon, but the roads that are crossing the area boundary line.
-To understand it better, take a look at the example below:
+We do not consider the roads that are located inside the circle or polygon, but the roads that cross the area boundary line.
+To understand this better, take a look at the example below:

 You can see that while making the Junction boundary bigger, you are not including all the roads inside the circle, because these roads are not crossing the boundary line.